appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-sharing.md

 10) You need to click on the organisation name to select.
 On its selection, you will be able to view the selected organisation in the **Selected Organisation to share** section.
 You can remove the selected organisation, by clicking on the **CLOSE** `X` button beside the organisation in the  **Selected Organisation to share** section.
 Once the organisation is selected, click on the share button.
 You will be getting a confirmation message and confirmation mail regarding the successful sharing.
-+
 ![packageshare9](\staticfiles\processflow\media\packageshare9.PNG)

 11) You can confirm the sharing by navigating to **My Packages** listing page under PACKAGE LIBRARY node.
 You will be able to view the **Shared icon** beside the packages you have shared.

 ![packageshare11](\staticfiles\processflow\media\packageshare11.PNG)

-Following the above process, you can successfully share packages from your organisatio to multiple other organisation.
+Following the above process, you can successfully share packages from your organisation to multiple other organisation.

 **Note:**
 - You can select multiple organisation for sharing.
+- You can share your created packages on your organisation for creating a COPY of the process flows for future use.
 - As multiple organisation may have same name, therefore, you can provide multiple criteria's in the search box separated by providing **SPACE** between the two criteria.
 - Each search criteria will be taken as individual TAGS, and can be removed by the user if needed.